ENicholeD/SpaceAge/README.md

 ## Setup Instructions

 * type in https://github.com/MagpieMortician/SpaceAge into your browser
-* clone the repository onto your browser
+* clone the repository onto your desktop
 * use npm install in terminal
 * use npm run build in terminal
 * use npm start in terminal